Gyanankur23/Inventory-Heatmap-Stock-Alerts/README.md

 # Inventory Heatmap & Stock-Out Alerts

-**AI-Powered Platform for Predicting and Preventing Stock-Outs of Essential Goods**
+**AI-Powered Platform for Predicting and Preventing Stock-Outs of Essential Goods**.

 ---